andrelbourgeois/park-my-bike/report.md

 - Number of Training Cycles (Epochs)
 - Learning Rate (How much the models internal parameters are updated during each step of the training proces)

-On both the FOMO 0.35 and FORD 0.1 models, I tested each of 6 different training cycle amounts with 3 different learning rates.
+On both the FOMO 0.35 and FORD 0.1 models, I tested each of 6 different training cycle amounts with 3 different learning rates, and evaluated the models based on their accuracy against the testing data.

+IMAGE

+Figure 9 - Charts of Tests, FOMO MobileNetV2 0.35 and FOMO MobileNetV2 0.1

 talk about first experiments, FOMO and FPN-Lite moving from 256x256 images to 320x320 to use FPN-Lite, then moving to FOMO and realizing nothing was being detected, and moving to 96x96 as the Edge Impulse recommended size for FOMO (realization that my model trained a lot quicker with a smaller image size, allowing me to run more epochs.